STAPM/tobalcepi/README.md

 state and is being actively
 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-**DRAFT WORKING VERSION** - The package is usable but there are still bugs and further developments that are being worked through i.e. some code and documentation is still incomplete or in need of being refined.
+**DRAFT WORKING VERSION** - Some code and documentation is still incomplete or in need of being refined.
 The code and documentation are still undergoing internal review by the analyst team.

 ## Motivation

+The motivation for `tobalcepi` was to organise how we store, process and use the information on the risks of disease that stem from tobacco and/or alcohol consumption, including to provide functions to easily use these risk estimates in modelling.

 `tobalcepi` was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related